 Experience has shown us that the complex nature of the projects we undertake require close working relationships between our business analysts, developers, account managers, project managers and user experience designers.

-We know that the quality and timeliness of our delivered solutions is vastly superior to our off-shoring competitors and we’re proud to stand by it.
+We know that the quality and timelines of our delivered solutions are vastly superior to our off-shoring competitors and we’re proud to stand by it.

 On-site Secondments versus off-site

 Most CIOs and IT Managers recognise they can never have the optimal mix of expertise to serve the needs of increasingly complex organisations.